Desk open Mon–Fri · 8a–7p EST · Response Brief intake · Scope routing · Tel (407) 537-2522

 What does white-label delivery mean for LSP overflow?

 Your client signs with you.
-We staff, produce, QA, and deliver under your brand.
+We support the work behind the scenes and deliver under your brand.
 Deliverables, communications, and final outputs carry your identity.
-Subcontractor disclosure follows your client agreements and applicable ISO 17100 traceability requirements; we coordinate disclosure language in scope so your existing terms are honored.
-Used by LSP partners who hit a coverage gap, a capacity ceiling, or a request they can't fulfill internally.
+Disclosure language follows your client agreements and is coordinated in scope before work starts.

 Can you coordinate across five or more language pairs in one program?

 Yes.
 This is the most common reason teams bring us in.
-A single Orlando program manager coordinates linguists, QA, deadlines, and deliverables across all pairs.
-You receive one batched delivery per cadence (rolling weekly, milestone-based, or final), one consolidated QA report, and one invoice, not five separate vendor relationships.
+A single DD program manager coordinates sourcing, review, deadlines, and deliverables across all pairs.
+You receive one cadence, one handoff thread, and one invoice, not five separate vendor relationships.

 What does your QA documentation deliverable look like?